pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ### Create a database resource

 PKS deployments require you to install Pega Platform software in an SQL database.
-Create a PostgreSQL database in which to install Pega Platform.
-When you are finished, you will need to obtain the database name and the server which you are creating in this procedure so you can customize your “pega” Helm chart with this information.
+After you create an SQL instance that is available to your PKS cluster, you must create a PostSQL database in which to install Pega Platform.
+When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your “pega” Helm chart.

-To create a database resource using Google Cloud Platform:
+#### Create an SQL instance

+To begin, create an SQL instance that is available to your GKE cluster.
+In this example, we create an SQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.

 1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.